Flash Fiction: Emily’s Typewriter

 My wife bought the typewriter home on a cool autumn afternoon, her cheeks rosy with her delight.
 Emily loved to pen stories, but found the nib and ink pot a frustrating method for her pen could never keep pace with her mind.
 This device she assured me could keep pace with her ever expanding ideas.

-She set the typewriter down on a desk by the window that overlooked the gourd plant in the backyard.
+She set the typewriter down on a desk by the window that overlooked her beloved garden, the gourd plant she tended daily’s leaves framing the scene.
 The view was pleasing to her and she insisted it would be good for her inspiration.
-Her inspiration had the opposite effect on the backyard.

 Enveloped in her ideas my wife forgot herself.
-She never left the house to tend the garden, instead she typed.
+She never left the house to tend her treasured garden, instead she typed.
 As the leaves of the gourd plant browned and curled in on themselves I noticed the neglect inside the house as well, dust on surfaces, cobwebs lacing the corners and grime smearing the windows.

 All she did was sit there.
 The entire day passed and she did not even notice I had not left for work.
-All she did was tap keys, push the small silver handle to begin a new line and feed new paper into the roller.
+All she did was type, push the small silver handle to begin a new line and feed new paper into the roller.
 She did not rise to eat.
 She did not rise to use the outhouse.
 It was not until I went to retire to bed that she rose from the desk and came to bed.

 The next morning I woke to the sound of metal arms flying up to stamp through inked ribbon onto paper.
 The sun had barely risen and she was already typing.

-I desperately wished to speak to someone, but had no idea whom I could talk to.
+I desperately wished to speak to someone but had no idea whom I could talk to.

 Too ill to go to work I sat at her side, softly calling her name while she had eyes only for the letters on her keyboard.
+I made lunch and placed it on the table beside her typewriter, but it was ignored.
+I offered drinks and suggestions to take a stroll together by the river, holding hands as we had when we were newly-wed.
+She did not respond to anything but the tale she was typing.

 As the sun set I lit the lamps and wondered what story was eating her alive.